 What Are the Duties of a Patient Care Associate?

 Patient care associates typically work under registered nurses or other licensed healthcare professionals, and depending on the workplace, they may also be called nursing assistants, nursing aides, or orderlies.
 Read on to learn more about the requirements and responsibilities that come with a patient care associate job.
-Schools offering Nursing degrees can also be found in these popular choices.

 Tasks and Responsibilities